awsdocs/aws-robomaker-developer-guide/doc_source/gs-deploy.md

    $ exit
    ```

-1. Before you can deploy the robot application, copy it to an Amazon S3 bucket AWS RoboMaker can access\.
-A bucket was created on your behalf for the HelloWorld robot application\.
+1. Before you can deploy the robot application, copy it to an Amazon S3 bucket that AWS RoboMaker can access\.
+A bucket was created on your behalf for the **HelloWorld** robot application\.
 Find the name of the bucket using the following command:

    ```
    $ aws s3 ls | grep "robomakerhelloworld"